atomist-attic/developer-tutorials/tutorials/creating-new-sdm.md

 atomist --help
 ```

 The Atomist CLI will reply with all the intents (or chat commands) it can currently handle.
-In this case, as you do not have your own automation client running against your Atomist account, it will show the default commands it can handle.
+In this case, as you do not have your own SDM running against your Atomist account, it will show the default commands it can handle.

 One of these commands is `create sdm`.
 This will create a brand new SDM based on a seed.
 So type in: